partiql/partiql-lang/RFCs/0000-rfc-process.md

 Before submitting the RFC, discuss your idea using a pre-RFC document with PartiQL maintainers and community via [PartiQL Forum](https://community.partiql.org/faq)or [GitHub](https://github.com/partiql/).
 This helps to solicit early feedback and gather a sense of how the proposed change will be seen by PartiQL maintainers and community.

-1. Fork this repository at https://github.com/partiql/partiql-doc
+1. Fork this repository at https://github.com/partiql/partiql-lang
-2. Copy `templates/0000-template.md` to `RFCs/0000-RFC-NAME.md`; do not assign a number yet.
+2. Copy `RFC-template.adoc` to `RFCs/0000-RFC-NAME.adoc`; do not assign a number yet.
 3. Complete the RFC text using the template.
 4. Create a pull request to this repository.
 5. Add the pull request number to the RFC filename and pull request address to the placeholder in the template.